 A: Before the day of pick up, make sure your bee yard, bear fence, and hive are bee-ready.
-(For example, it may be a good idea to paint your bee-boxes ahead of time, as after your bees arrive, it will be quite difficult to do!)
+(For example, paint your bee-boxes ahead of time, as after your bees arrive, it will be quite difficult to do!)
 If you're a first timer, you may want to have your bee-mentor or a friend from your bee club assist you in installation.
-Your steps will essentially consist of a night-before prep for feeding, picking up your bees, putting them in the hive, and observing as things go forward.
+Your steps will essentially consist of a night-before prep for feeding, picking up your bees, putting them in the hive, observations and inspections as things go forward.

 The Night Before:

 Prep 2-3 gallons of sugar syrup per hive with a 1:1 ratio of sugar and water.
 The majority of this solution will be used to feed your bees, so they have food readily available as they're adjusting to their new home.
 Put some of this solution into an unused, clean spray bottle, which will be used to spray your bees before you open your package.

 The Day of:

-Pick up your bees as early as possible at Wild Mountain Bees.
-They won't escape in the car, but make sure they won't tip over or be overheated in the journey home so they arrive unagitated.
+Pick up your bees as early as possible at Honey and the Hive.
+They won't escape in the car, but make sure they won't tip over or be overheated in the journey home so they do not arrive agitated.
 Once at the bee yard, put on your entrance reducer in the entrance opening of your hive box and open your hive by taking off your telescoping top and inner cover and leave your brood box accessible.
-(If you have a deep, all you have to take off are these covers.
-If you have double mediums, or have extra honey supers, take off all the supers.)

 Spray your bees through the screened walls with sugar syrup.
 (Don't over-spray, as this could drown them.)
 The idea behind the spray is 1) to distract them as you put them in the hive and 2) as they clean themselves and each other, they will begin to warm up to being a hive.
 Remember that they are not yet a colony, just stranger bees in a box.
 This sugar cleaning ritual offers them food and a bonding activity.

 Use your hive tool to take off the wooden cover, exposing the top of the feeding can and part of the strap attached to the queen cage.
 Pull out the can at the top, being sure to hold onto the queen cage.
 Don't let it fall into the package!
 Carefully take the queen cage out of the package.
 Pull out the middle three or four frames.
-Afix her cage to the center frame with a tack or some tape.
-There should be a cork over the candy cork–if there are two corks on either side of the cage, be sure to only pull off the cork covering the candy cork.
+Afix her cage to the center frame with a tack, rubber bands, or some tape.
+There should be a cap over the candy cork–if there are two corks on either side of the cage, be sure to only pull off the cap covering the candy cork.
 The bees will spend the next few days warming up to her scent, eating at the candy cork covering the entrance to the cage.
-After the first couple days, the cork should be gone, she should have emerged into the hive and her bees should have accepted her.
+After the first couple days, the candy cork should be gone, she should have emerged into the hive and her bees should have accepted her.
 Inspect the hive after 5 days, and if the queen has not been released, manually take the cork out. *Don't worry if this is confusing.
 WE WILL SHOW YOU AN EXAMPLE QUEEN CAGE.*

 Next, lift the box and gently shake the bees out, directly onto the frames.
 Replace the frames, being careful not to squish any bees in the process.
 Leave the box in front of the hive for any stragglers to fly back into the hive.
 After putting the bees in the hive, make sure to feed your bees with whatever method you've chosen (we don't suggest entrance feeders at this time or for beginning beekeepers as they can cause robbing).
 Close the hive.

 Your bees have taken up residence at your hive!
-In the next few weeks, observation is key.
-Do not enter the hive in the first week, allowing the bees to warm up to their new home without intrusion.
+In the next few weeks, feeding, observation, and inspections will be key.
+Do not enter the hive in the first week (except to feed!), allowing the bees to warm up to their new home without intrusion.
 Be sure to keep their feeder full and look for bees coming home with pollen.
 After a week, you may enter and remove the empty queen cage.